Chase Ultimate Rewards: How Do Points Work?

 These are both popular credit card rewards programs, from two big banks, Chase and American Express (both are CreditDonkey partners).
 So which one is better?

 AMEX Membership Rewards (MR) has 17 transfer partners, including Delta, JetBlue, and Hilton.
 You’ll have to see if you prefer their partners, though there are a couple of overlaps.
-If you like free nights as well, we do prefer Chase UR’s 1:1 transfer ratio to hotel partners.
-Hyatt is an extremely valuable transfer partner.
+If you like free nights as well, we do prefer Chase UR’s 1:1 transfer ratio to hotel partners, such as Hyatt.

 As for earning rewards, Chase’s shopping mall is a great way to earn bonus points for popular stores.
 AMEX no longer has its own shopping portal.